New Ford CEO replaces CFO, pledges stronger profit margins

 “We are going to compete like a challenger — allocate capital to higher growth and return opportunities to create value — and earn customers for life through great products and a rewarding ownership experience,” Farley said in the statement.

-Earlier this month the company said it will offer early retirement incentives with hopes of cutting its U.S. white-collar workforce by 1,400 more positions.
-The move was part of an $11 billion restructuring plan that started more than a year ago.
-Wall Street analysts have raised questions about the slow pace of Ford’s restructuring.
+Earlier this month the company said it would offer early retirement incentives with hopes of cutting its U.S. white-collar workforce by 1,400 more positions.
+The move was part of the broader restructuring.

 Last year the company said it would cut 12,000 jobs in Europe and 7,000 white-collar positions worldwide as it trimmed expenses to prepare for a world of autonomous and electric vehicles.
 The 7,000 salaried positions amounted to 10% of Ford’s total worldwide and included 2,300 in the U.S. The cuts were accomplished with buyouts and involuntary layoffs.